 Male and female created he them; and blessed them, and called their name Adam, in the day when they were created.
 (Genesis 5:2—KJV)

 So we will consider that the exalted Head, the Lord Jesus, and the members of His Body, are one Christ, one Messiah, one anointed Servant of the Lord.
-With this in mind, let us see what the work of Christ, or Messiah, is to be; for it is the work of every person who has been anointed with the Spirit of God.
+With this in mind, let us see what the work of Christ (Messiah) is to be, for it is the work of every person who has been anointed with the Spirit of God.

 The Spirit of the Sovereign LORD is on me, because the LORD has anointed me to preach good news to the poor.
 He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners, (Isaiah 61:1)

-It appears to me that the large Christian organizations are set on going forth into the world to invite the people of the nations, whether or not they are members of God’s elect, to “accept Christ” so they may “go to Heaven when they die.
+It appears that the large Christian organizations are set on going forth into the world to invite the people of the nations, whether or not they are members of God’s elect, to “accept Christ” so they may “go to Heaven when they die.”
 Where in the Bible does it say we are to accept Christ so we may go to Heaven when we die?

-In terms of the prophecy of Isaiah, perhaps we should give more thought to building up the members of the Body so when the Head appears they can work with Him at the task of installing the Kingdom of God on the earth.
+In terms of the prophecy of Isaiah, perhaps we should give more thought to building up the members of the Body so that when the Head appears, they can work with Him at the task of installing the Kingdom of God on the earth.

 To proclaim the year of the LORD’s favor and the day of vengeance of our God, to comfort all who mourn, (Isaiah 61:2)